410-690-4605

 How much does this total project cost?

 Since receiving the initial grant funding award from the USDA in July 2020, additional locations have been added to the project as well as various grant funding sources totaling over $30M.
-In total, the entire project will now provide access to 4,400 locations and is estimated to cost $40 million.
+In total, the entire project will now provide access to over 3k locations and is estimated to cost $40 million.

 Where did the money come from?